-A rain typing algorithm by Powell et al. (2016, hereafter PHB16) accounts for the ubiquitous shallow, weak convection prominent in the DYNAMO region.
+A rain typing algorithm by Powell et al. (2016, hereafter PHB16) better accounts for the ubiquitous shallow, weak convection prominent in the DYNAMO region.
 The PHB16 rain typing includes six categories:

-Stratiform
+- 1 Stratiform

-Convective
+- 2 Convective

-Mixed
+- 3 Mixed

-Isolated convective core (ICC)
+- 4 Isolated convective core (ICC)

-Isolated convective fringe (ICF)
+- 5 Isolated convective fringe (ICF)

-Weak echo
+- 6 Weak echo

-We tested several thresholds for the reflectivity threshold for convection (Z{th}) and the minimum reflectivity for the convective core radius (Z{conv}) parameters within PHB16 algorithm, and found that for the Revelle and Mirai (C-band, 1.5o beam width), the most physically-reasonable convective/stratiform classification (compared with subjective eye determination of convective areas) was achieved with $Z{th} =$ 36 dBZ and Z{conv} = 41 dBZ.
+We tested several thresholds for the reflectivity threshold for convection (Z{th}) and the minimum reflectivity for the convective core radius (Z{conv}) parameters within PHB16 algorithm, and found that for the Revelle and Marai (C-band, 1.5^o beam width), the most physically-reasonable convective/stratiform classification (compared with subjective eye determination of convective areas) was achieved with Z{th} = 36 dBZ and Z{conv} = 41 dBZ.
 For SMART-R, thresholds of 38 /43 for Z{th} and Z{conv} were used, which were found to give the best match for rainfall volume fractions compared to the other radars.
+A 5 dBZ difference between Z{conv} and Z{th} was used to help limit the size of the regions of mixed classification.
 The Z{th} threshold (36 dBZ) represents the 95th percentile of reflectivities in the 1 km gridded data set and best reproduces the 2DVD-derived convective/stratiform rain volume contributions [assuming as a first estimate that 'mixed' echoes take the classification they would have received by running the convective/stratiform classification algorithm of Steiner et al. (1995)].
 We performed several sensitivity studies in order to understand how to best apply the rain estimators, including treating the mixed category and ICF as convective or stratiform, and applying the single R(Z)a to the mixed category (Table 2).
 Here we use the 2DVD derived convective/stratiform fraction of 81/19 as the anchor to compare rain volume percentages against (Thompson et al. 2015).
-In a separate test, we determined that the 'mixed' category has approximately 50/50 convective/stratiform areal occurrence (although in terms of rain volume, this category has larger contributions from convective rain), indicating that the single Z-R is the most applicable relationship.
-Analysis of the S-Pol radar signatures associated with the isolated convective fringe category suggest the shape and size of hydrometeors look very much like stratiform, and, therefore, R(Z)s should be applied.
+In a separate test, we determined that the 'mixed' category has 50/50 convective/stratiform areal occurrence, indicating that the single Z-R is the most applicable relationship.
+Analysis of the S-Pol radar signatures associated with the isolated convective fringe category suggest the shape and size of hydrometeors look very much like stratiform, and, therefore, $R(Z)s$ should be applied.
 This treatment of Z-R relationships for the PHB16 rain type categories resulted in the most similar rain volume statistics to the 2DVD (yellow column, Table 2).
 Application of this same configuration to the Mirai radar data resulted in similar statistics (Table 3), with a slightly higher percentage of convection in frequency of occurrence and contribution to total rain volume.
-Thus, for application to the DYNAMO radars, the convective, ICC, and weak echo categories use $R(Z)c$; stratiform and ICF employs $R(Z)s$; the single $R(Z)a$ is used for the mixed category.
+Thus, for application to the DYNAMO radars, the convective, ICC, and weak echo categories use $R(Z)c$; stratiform and ICF employs $R(Z){s}$; the single $R(Z)a$ is used for the mixed category.